ODA Fee Guide, Dental Costs Explained

 Cost of Tooth Removal

-Tooth Removal cost can range from $213 to 307, and is determined by how difficult the procedure is.
-Simple (uncomplicated) extractions involve removal with only a pair of forceps.
-Complicated (surgical) extraction often requires raising the gum off the bone, and cutting into either tooth and/or bone to remove the tooth in pieces.
+Tooth Removal cost can range from $218 to 314, and is determined by level of difficulty in removing your tooth.
 The codes relevant to tooth removal in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Tooth extractions are considered a basic service under all dental insurance plans and should be covered to your maximum insurable limit, but be sure to find out from your dental insurance plan provider how much you are eligible for before going ahead with dental treatment.
 Our fees are consistent with the ODA Fee Guide.